-There really isn’t that one question to be honest.
+There really isn’t that one question, to be honest.
 I think it’s nice when people ask about you and your work and I like to share experiences and ideas in conversations.
 So far any questions I’ve been asked sometimes take on different meanings depending on who asked it or where you were at that point so sometimes every answer can end up being different.
 It’s so important to always have that sense of discovery in your work – that sense of curiosity is vital to any creative pursuit.
 When I get tunnel vision, I have to force myself outside my own comfort zones to just see whats out there.
 Which is why I really do enjoy the opportunities to work with different projects and new people because its all different experiences.

 I realized in the last few years I definitely am that creative type who likes to have a mixed bag of projects going on at once because it’s exciting and challenging to keep your brain working under different hats.
 You just also discover more when you’re doing more.
 And I thrive on that creative spontaneity.

-How do you think New York fosters it’s creative community and what role has it played in your growth as an artist?
+How do you think New York fosters its creative community and what role has it played in your growth as an artist?

 I’ve been enamored with NYC since I was a kid and I still remember my first visit and being completely amazed by its energy and scene.
-To me NYC has always been that city you to go to pursue your dreams and if you wanted to be some creative type then NYC was especially the place to go do it.
+To me, NYC has always been that city you to go to pursue your dreams and if you wanted to be some creative type then NYC was especially the place to go do it.
 It’s definitely a tough city and there is a lot of hustle everyone has to do to make it happen.
 I’ve been lucky though to meet some great people over the years and you just start to develop a nice network of friends and colleagues.
-I’ve gotten the chance to work with friends and also collaborate with new people on a great projects.
-Its been a supportive community as well – people in your same field all understand the ups and downs of the job that its nice to have that similar understanding.
+I’ve gotten the chance to work with friends and also collaborate with new people on a great project.
+It’s been a supportive community as well – people in your same field all understand the ups and downs of the job that it’s nice to have that similar understanding.

 Why do you think fashion illustration should be celebrated and what aspect do you think people love most about it?

 We really live in an age where we’re constantly being bombarded with imagery.
 And after awhile the images can just become repetitive.
-Between blogs and tumblr pages, it sometimes feel like we’re all eating out of the same bowl because the constant images start to become all the same and too similar.
+Between blogs and Tumblr pages, it sometimes feels like we’re all eating out of the same bowl because the constant images start to become all the same and too similar.
 We’re all capable taking pretty decent photos with our iPhones but creating an illustration is really a skill that only someone’s physical hand and mind can create together.
 Fashion illustration is then such a unique perspective that it can be just refreshing to see amongst all the too similar images out there.